Well-Formed Free-Choice Petri Nets Revisited: Introduction

 Section~\ref{wfsc.sct} provides a self-contained proof of the established fact that well-formedness implies strong connectedness (for potentially pairwise unconnected net components).
 This section is included because the underlying proof methods are subsequently employed in the main body of the paper.

-Section~\ref{sec:main} forms the central part of this paper; it develops the characterization of well-formed free-choice nets, culminating in Theorem~\ref{thm:wfChar}.
-Section~\ref{sec:alg} is devoted to the aforementioned algorithm for deciding the well-formedness of free-choice nets.
-Concluding remarks are presented in Section~\ref{sec:remarks}.
+Section~\ref{sec:main} forms the central part of this paper; it develops the characterisation of well-formed free-choice nets, culminating in Theorem~\ref{thm:wfChar}.
+Concluding remarks are presented in Section~\ref{sec:remarks}, referencing Appendix~\ref{sec:alg} for the aforementioned well-formedness algorithm.

-Appendix~\ref{commoner.app} is derived from~\cite{DBLP:journals/corr/abs-2401-12067} and demonstrates that the proof methods of the main part can be employed to provide an independent proof of the well-known theorem by F.~Commoner characterizing the liveness of free-choice nets.
+Appendix~\ref{commoner.app} is derived from~\cite{DBLP:journals/corr/abs-2401-12067} and demonstrates that the proof methods of the main part can be employed to provide an independent proof of the well-known theorem by F.~Commoner characterising the liveness of free-choice nets.
 We note that in more standard developments~\cite{de95,DBLP:books/sp/BestD24}, Commoner's Theorem is typically used as a stepping stone to prove coverability theorems; our approach isolates the part that is really used, via Proposition~\ref{prop:noProperSwf}.
-Moreover, the proof presented here is somewhat less technical than those in standard texts, as it avoids the technicalities of an explicit transition-allocation.
+Moreover, the proof presented here appears to be somewhat less involved than those in standard texts, as it avoids the technicalities of an explicit transition-allocation.

-Finally, we note that the paper has arisen as a revision and extension of the conference paper~\cite{DBLP:conf/apn/BestDJ25}.
+This paper arises as a revision and extension of the conference paper~\cite{DBLP:conf/apn/BestDJ25}.
+In particular, the presentation has been simplified so that the duality theorem follows immediately, and the algorithm has been integrated.